Quasi-geostrophic Rayleigh-B\'enard convection on the tilted $f$-plane: Introduction

 Here, the Nusselt number $Nu$ denotes the non-dimensional heat transport and $\sigma\equiv\nu/\kappa$ denotes the Prandtl number measuring the importance of viscous dissipation relative to thermal dissipation; $Ra$ is the Rayleigh number measuring the strength of the buoyancy forcing with $g$ denoting the gravitational acceleration, $\Delta_T$ the temperature jump across the layer, and $\alpha$ the thermal expansion coefficient.
 Importantly, investigation of the quasi-geostrophic regime in the limit of very rapid rotation reveals the existence of a nonlocal inverse kinetic energy transfer resulting in the appearance of a domain scale condensate in the form of a large scale dipolar vortex (LSV) \citep{kJ12,aR14,sM21}, a conclusion confirmed in DNS studies at finite values of $E$ \citep{bF14,cG14,sS14}.

 Extensions of the quasi-geostrophic approximation to the case where rotation and gravity are not aligned, i.e., the tilted $f$-plane at finite colatitude $\vartheta_f>0$, have received less attention.
-This is particularly so for strongly nonlinear turbulent flows in a similarly extreme parameter regime, although DNS studies with $E\gtrsim 10^{-5}$ have recently been performed by \citet{novi2019} and \citet{barker2020} following earlier work by \citet{hathawayGAFD80} and \citet{hathawayJFM83}.
-Unfortunately no clean laboratory realizations of the $f$-plane setup exist, although the work of \citet{sheremet2004} and \cite{cabanes2017} capturing the misalignment between gravity and rotation is noted.
+This is particularly so for strongly nonlinear turbulent flows in a similarly extreme parameter regime, although DNS studies with $E\gtrsim 10^{-5}$ have recently been performed \citep{novi2019, barker2020, kannan26, zengGRL2026}, following earlier work by \citet{hathawayGAFD80} and \citet{hathawayJFM83}.
+Laboratory investigations are challenging, however, although non-vertical gravity resulting from a centrifugal force has been used to study single plume dynamics~\citep{sheremet2004} and jet formation on a laboratory $\beta$-plane~\citep{cabanes2017}.
+Recently, preliminary results on a laboratory realization of the $f$-plane problem were reported by~\citet{keQingRBC10th_ref1} and \citet{keQingRBC10th_ref2} at the 10th International Conference on Rayleigh-B\'enard Turbulence (Lyon 2026).

 It has been demonstrated through laboratory experiments \citep{jmA15,rK2021,bouillautPNAS2021,jA23,hadjerciJFM2024}, numerical simulations \citep{tG16,novi2019,barker2020} and theory \citep{kJ98} that rotating convection is characterised by strongly anisotropic, axially aligned dynamics.
 Specifically, when compared with the $\textit{O}(H)$ axial convective turnover scales, the cross-axial scales $\ell$ satisfy the condition $\ell\ll H$.
 This is a necessary prerequisite for unstably stratified geostrophic motions to overcome the Taylor-Proudman constraint that suppresses axial variations.
 Of specific interest is the turbulent, rotationally constrained (quasi-geostrophic) regime on the $f$-plane as characterised by the Coriolis parameter $2\Omega \cos\vartheta_f$ which captures the projection of the angular velocity onto the local vertical direction at colatitude $\vartheta_f$.
 Here, for fluid parcels characterised by velocity scale $U$, the Coriolis acceleration ($\sim 2U\Omega \cos\vartheta_f$) is in geostrophic balance with the pressure gradient ($\sim P/\ell$) and dominates over fluid inertia ($\sim U^2/\ell$).
 A necessary further requirement is the dynamical balance known as the Coriolis-Inertia-Archimedean (CIA) balance between axial-scale vortex stretching $(\sim 2U\Omega\cos\vartheta_f /H)$, vortical advection $(\sim (U/\ell)^2)$, and buoyancy (Archimedean) torque $(\sim g\alpha \theta^*/\ell)$ \citep{AHJPRR20}.
 A buoyancy force subdominant to the geostrophic force balance is a necessary prerequisite for the CIA balance, i.e.,